nlukjanov/SEI-Project-2-React-ArtJourney/readme.md

 ## Reflection

+### Key Learnings
+It was great experience building out React front end with quite a tight deadline.
+Pair programming is really helpful for focus.
+React is a great library that has a specific work flow.
+As soon as it clicks it is much faster to progress.
+However sometimes small visual things require a lot of times to implement.
+Working with APIs is quite straight forward, but requires attention to spot different data types.
+I think it is trickier if you are using multiple APIs and combining them in your app.

 ### Wins
 - Fully working project deployed online!
 It is nice to show people your work
 - Great experience of of bug fixing due to inconsistent data provided